tsyuding/EntityFramework.Utilities/README.md

 .ToList();
 ```

-VERY IMPORTANT: The plan was to add support for nested collections and projections but it seems like EF7 will have this problem fixed in the core so I dropped that functionality (it was hard to get right).
+VERY IMPORTANT: The plan was to add support for nested collections and projections but it seemed like the next version of EF would have this problem fixed in the core so that functionality was dropped (it was hard to get right).
 What works right now is that you can include one or more child collections but only on the first level.

 Also it's important to know that the queries are run AsNoTracking().
 If you use this method you are after read performance so you shouldn't need the tracking.
 If you might need to update some of the entities I suggest you just attach them back to the context.